Pebit/palette-stealer/README.md

        alt="EXAMPLE1"
        width="100%">

 matching your app icons to your background image

+*the other image processing I mentioned was done on another image editing software!
+The app <b>DOES NOT</b> have the following features: desaturation control, contrast control, inverting colors.